On the Singular Control of a Diffusion and its Running Infimum or Supremum: Setup for a state-space involving the running infimum process

 \begin{remark} Even though we intuitively describe the jump $\D^j$ of the control process $\D$ in Scenario {\rm (c)} as a sequential procedure, in order to intuitively convey its effect on the process $(X^{x,\D}, I^{i,\D})$, the whole jump of size $\D^j$ occurs instantly at time $t_0$.

-To capture this feature in a rigorous mathematical way, part of our subsequent analysis is the novel construction of integrals in such state-spaces $\mathcal{M}$ defined by \eqref{eq:setM} (or $\mathcal{N}$ defined by \eqref{eq:setN} for $(X^{x,\D}, S^{s,\D})$), where the integrator is either the control process $\D$ or the controlled running infimum $I^{i,\D}$ defined by \eqref{eq:infim} (or the controlled running supremum $S^{s,\D}$ defined by \eqref{eq:sup}).
+To capture this feature in a rigorous mathematical way, part of our subsequent analysis is the introduction of two novel integrals in such state-spaces $\mathcal{M}$ defined by \eqref{eq:setM} (or $\mathcal{N}$ defined by \eqref{eq:setN} for $(X^{x,\D}, S^{s,\D})$), where the integrator is either the control process $\D$ or the controlled running infimum $I^{i,\D}$ defined by \eqref{eq:infim} (or the controlled running supremum $S^{s,\D}$ defined by \eqref{eq:sup}).

 These constructions are also consistent with the Hamilton-Jacobi-Bellman equation, which is fundamental in stochastic control theory, and can be used in all such problems which involve explicitly the running infimum or supremum process. \end{remark}